 Is my wedding date available?

 This one is pretty obvious.
-But be mindful that many wedding DJs book 12 to 18 months out for many dates, sometimes even two-plus years in advance.
+Be mindful that many wedding DJs book 12 to 18 months out and sometimes even two-plus years in advance.
 So if you have a particular DJ in mind you may want to consider checking their availability before locking in dates.

 How long have you been a wedding DJ?